giffordlabcvr/HBV-GLUE/README.md

 Note the HBV-GLUE project has a layered structure.
 This approach simplifies project management because it allows data items that are likely to be used across a wide range of analysis contexts to be maintained separately from those only required for more specialized purposes.
 The ‘base’ layer of HBV-GLUE contains only a minimal set of essential data items required for comparative analysis.

+Prebuilt versions of HBV-GLUE can be downloaded [here](http://hbv-glue.cvr.gla.ac.uk/#/aboutGlueProject).

-To build the base (or 'core') project, download the HBV-GLUE repository, navigate into the top-level directory, and start the GLUE command line interpreter, e.g.:
+Alternatively, you can build the project locally.
+To do this, download the HBV-GLUE repository, navigate into the top-level directory, and start the GLUE command line interpreter, e.g.:

 ```
 rob$ gluetools.sh